Fire Horse

 Japanese birth and death rates since 1950.
 The drop in 1966 was due to it being a hinoe-uma year.

 The fire horse or bing wu (丙午 (bǐngwǔ)) or Bính Ngọ is the 43rd combination of the sexagenary cycle.
-According to a superstition, girls born in such a year will grow up to kill their husbands.
-Therefore, birthrates in Japan tend to see a sharp decline.
+It is preceded by Wood Snake and followed by Fire Goat.
+In the traditional correspondence of the Heavenly Stems with the Five Phases, bǐng (丙) represents yang and Fire, while the Earthly Branch wǔ (午) corresponds to the Horse zodiac.
+It is said that birthrates in Japan tend to see a sharp decline in hinoe-uma years.